vishvambhar-ranoshe/OsecQ-Osquery-Security-Suite/README.md

 **Vishvambhar Ranoshe**

 > All the way to building a production-grade security suite with 74+ detection queries, real-time monitoring, MITRE ATT&CK aligned IR, and an auto-saving report engine.
-Not assembled from tutorials—engineered through understanding.
+Not assembled from tutorials, engineered through understanding.

 ---